jarekb84/GulpUtilityBelt/README.md

     - jsHint rules can be modified in .jshinttrc file ([options](http://www.jshint.com/docs/options)).

 ## Changelog
+**v1.1.2 released 2014-03-23**

+* Turned on optimizations on imagemin task to use lossless conversion to progressive for jpeg's and interlace gif's for progressive rendering.

 **v1.1.1 released 2014-03-12**

 * Added david-dm and codeclimate badges.